 Nature of Program: By insuring commercial lenders against loss, HUD encourages them to invest capital in the home mortgage market.
-HUD insures loans made by private financial institutions for up to 97 percent of the sales price.
-The terms for the loan can be extended for up to 30 years.
+HUD insures loans made by private financial institutions for up to 97 percent of the sales price with terms for up to 30 years.
 The loan may finance homes in both urban and rural areas.
-The maximum mortgage amounts are at least \$154,896 in all areas, with higher limits in areas with higher median house prices up to a maximum of \$280,749.
+The maximum mortgage amounts are at least \$160,176 in all areas, with higher limits in areas with higher median house prices up to a maximum of \$290,319 for one-unit homes during 2004.
+Higher limits also exist for two- to four-family properties.
 The loan limits change annually, based on home price estimates.
 The limits are benchmarked to the loan limits of the Government-Sponsored Enterprises, Fannie Mae, and Freddie Mac.
-Less rigid construction standards are permitted in rural areas.

-Applicant Eligibility: Any person able to meet the cash investment, the mortgage payments, and credit requirements.
+Applicant Eligibility: Any person able to meet the cash investment, mortgage payment, and credit requirements.
 The program is generally limited to owner-occupants.

-Legal Authority: Section 203, National Housing Act (12 U.S.C.
+Legal Authority: Section 203(b) of the National Housing Act (12 U.S.C.
 1709 (b)).
-Regulations are in 24 CFR part 203.
+Regulations are at 24 CFR part 203.

-Administering Office: Assistant Secretary for Housing-Federal Housing Commissioner, U.S. Department of Housing and Urban Development, Washington.
-DC 20410-8000.
+Administering Office: Assistant Secretary for Housing-Federal Housing Commissioner, U.S. Department of Housing and Urban Development, Washington, DC 20410-8000.

 Information Sources: Administering office and HUD field offices.
-On the Web: www.hud.gov/progdesc/203b-df.cfm
+On the Web: www.hud.gov/offices/hsg/sfh/ins/203b--df.cfm